juhojo/jigsaw_toxicity_classification/report.md

 Typically, the issue with naïve profanity filtering is that it focuses too heavily on individual words while ignoring the context.
 It was studied that names of the frequently attacked identities were automatically accociated to toxicity by machine learning (ML) models, even if the individual(s) themselves, or the context, were not offensive.
 (Kaggle.
 2019)

 To reach the goal of the project, a proper classifier, we have divided the workload into three sections: Analyzation and manipulation of the datasets, design and construction of the networks, and reporting of the attained results.
 At the beginning we will do appropriate research to design the network.
 However, some parts of the network will be designed on the go, through trial and error.

+In the appendices, you can find code blocks that are not directly related to the structure of the neural networks.
+These include; import statements, spelling replacement and relevant columns dictionaries, visualization and utility functions, the training algorithm we used for all of our network variants, and lastly algorithm for obtaining the results.

 ### Scope of the project